Chapter 8. Applying security policies

 DEFAULT cryptographic policy restricts SHA-1 usage for signatures and the

 LEGACY policy no longer allows DH and RSA ciphers with less than 2048 bits.
-See the Strong crypto defaults section in the Security hardening document for more information.
+See the Using system-wide cryptographic policies section in the Security hardening document for more information.
 Custom cryptographic policies are preserved across the in-place upgrade.